shreyaorg/weather-app-master/README.md

 ### Description

-Weather-app is a little react.js app that show the weather forecast for a specified Pincode.
+Weather-app is a Small react.js app that show the weather forecast for a specified Pincode.

 ### Installation